netnic0/wallbox-local/doc/mqtt.md

 ### State

 Every 60 seconds, the wallbox sends a message on the state topic.
-The message is sent once, but not garanteed (QOS 0).
+The message is sent once, but not guaranteed (QOS 0).
 The message is not retained.

 ```json
 {